Member Organizations

 International Education Standards

-There is no law that defines initial professional development (IPD) requirements in the Cayman Islands and the Cayman Islands Institute of Professional Accountants (CIIPA) is only responsible for verifying the IPD requirements of recognized Overseas Professional Accounting Institute (OPAIs) as part of its membership registration process.
+There is no jurisdiction-level law that independently establishes initial professional development requirements for professional accountants in the Cayman Islands.
+Instead, entry into the profession is based on membership in a recognized Overseas Professional Accounting Institute (OPAI), and the Cayman Islands Institute of Professional Accountants (CIIPA) verifies applicants’ qualifications through its membership registration process.

 Current Status: Adopted